Alberta Williams King: Life and career

 Alberta King worked hard to instill self-respect into her children.
-In an essay he wrote at Crozer Seminary, Martin Luther King Jr., who was always close to her, wrote that she "was behind the scenes setting forth those motherly cares, the lack of which leaves a missing link in life."
+Martin Luther King Jr., wrote an essay while he studied at Crozer Seminary stating that she "was behind the scenes setting forth those motherly cares, the lack of which leaves a missing link in life."

 During this period King continued her studies at Morris Brown College, receiving a BA in 1938.

 King founded the Ebenezer choir and served as church organist from 1932 to 1972.
-Her work as organist and as director at Ebenezer is considered to have deeply contributed to the respect her son had for music.
+Her work as organist and as director at Ebenezer is considered to have contributed deeply to the respect her son had for music.
 She served as choir director for nearly 25 years, leaving for only a brief period in the early 1960s to accompany her son and assist him with his work.
 She returned to the position in 1963 and continued in the role until "retiring" in 1972.

 In addition to the choir, Alberta would also serve as the organizer and president of the Ebenezer Women's Committee from 1950 to 1962.
 By the end of this period, Martin Luther King Sr. and Jr. were joint pastors of the church.

-Outside of her work at Ebenezer, King was the organist for the Women’s Auxiliary of the National Baptist Convention from 1950 to 1962.
-She was also active in the YWCA, the National Association for the Advancement of Colored People (NAACP), and the Women’s International League for Peace and Freedom.
+Outside of her work at Ebenezer, King was the organist for the Women's Auxiliary of the National Baptist Convention from 1950 to 1962.
+She was also active in the YWCA, the National Association for the Advancement of Colored People (NAACP), and the Women's International League for Peace and Freedom.

-Family tragedies, 1968–1974
+Family tragedies, 1968–1969

-Martin Luther King Jr. was assassinated on April 4, 1968, while standing on the balcony of the Lorraine Motel in Memphis.
+King Jr. was assassinated on April 4, 1968, while standing on the balcony of the Lorraine Motel in Memphis.
 King was in Memphis to lead a march in support of the local sanitation workers' union.
 He was pronounced dead one hour later.
-Mrs. King, a source of strength following her son's assassination, faced fresh tragedy the next year when her younger son and last-born child, Alfred Daniel Williams King, who had become the assistant pastor at the Ebenezer Baptist Church, drowned in his pool.
+Mrs. King, a source of strength following her son's assassination, faced fresh tragedy the next year when her younger son and last-born child, Alfred Daniel Williams King, who had become the assistant pastor at Ebenezer Baptist Church, drowned in his pool.